samsmithnz/OpinionatedSoftwareAdvice/04-Chapter4-AI.md

 ## AI Accuracy

 Note that AI is only is good as the data passed into it to learn.
 The data needs to be carefully filtered and organized.
 Garbage in == Garbage out.
 Where AI really excels today is with cognitive services.
 Image recognition, text<->speech, image->text, etc. These are very focused, well honed algorithms that work well.

+## Generative AI

+Generative AI tools like GitHub Copilot and Cursor are similar to asking a peer to write a function for you, but faster.
+You still need to review the answer, write tests to validate it's correct, and keep your brain in the code.
+Vibe Coding, I believe, is the same as merging PR's from peers without checking their work.
+There are elements of Generative AI that are really good - rewriting emails or text - especially with some direction (e.g. rewrite this paragraph to be more impactful, or more persuasive).
+I estimate tools like Copilot make me between 20-30% more productive - definitely not nothing.
+It's a useful tool.
+It does highlight how terrible as humans we are at writing requirements - and when we ask for too much, we get a poor answer.

+Note: None of this article was written or rewritten with AI... yet.